flucto-gmbh/motion-sensor-box/README.md

 ### Software

+Login to the box using SSH.

-Before configuring the box, clone the git repository to the box' `home/pi` folder:
+Then clone the git repository to the box' `home/pi` folder:

 ```bash
 git clone git@github.com:flucto-gmbh/motion-sensor-box --recursive